-However, with the discovery of oil in the region, the French Mandate power became concerned with protecting a potentially important international investment.
-After finding that inter-tribal Bedouin raiding and skirmishing were affecting the laying and protection of oil pipelines from the interior to the Mediterranean coastline, the French reversed their original policy and vigorously pacified the area, stripping the tribes of their semi-autonomous status, and coopted the leadership into the urban elite of Damascus, Hama and Aleppo.
-This was accomplished largely through grants of private ownership of vast swathes of the common tribal grazing areas of the Badia, voting rights in Parliament, privileged access to foreign education for the sons of Bedouin leaders, and significant monetary compensation (France 1923-1938).
+French reversed their original policy and vigorously pacified the area, stripping the tribes of their semi-autonomous status, and co-opted the leadership into the urban elite of Damascus, Hama and Aleppo.
+This was accomplished largely through grants of private ownership of vast swathes of the common tribal grazing areas of the bādiya, voting rights in Parliament, privileged access to foreign education for the sons of Bedouin leaders, and significant monetary compensation (Ministère des Affaires Etrangères 1923-1938).

-The establishment of the independent nation-state in the late 1940s and 1950s saw the continuation of several decades of sustained effort to control and break down pastoral tribal organisation.
-Much of the tribal leadership was coopted into the elite urban political scene.
-Land holdings, once held in common, were increasingly registered in the names of tribal leaders and converted into farms.
-The Bedouin tribes of Syria, and Northern Arabia in general, struggled with two opposing forces: one compelling them to settle on the edges of the desert and engage in marginal agricultural production, the other forcing them to move away to seek multi-resource livelihoods and pastoral subsistence across several national borders (Abu Jaber et al. 1978, Lancaster 1981, Chatty 1986, 1990).
-In September 1956, after several years of continuous skirmishing in Homs, Hama and Aleppo, the government summoned all the major tribal leaders to Damascus.
+The establishment of the independent nation-state in the late 1940s and 1950s saw the continuation of several decades of sustained effort to control and break down pastoral tribal organization.
+Much of the tribal leadership was co-opted into the elite urban political scene.
+Land holdings once held in common were increasingly registered in the names of tribal leaders and converted into farms.
+The Bedouin tribes of Syria, and Northern Arabia in general, struggled with two opposing forces: one compelling them to settle on the edges of the desert and engage in marginal agricultural production; the other forcing them to move away to seek multi-resource livelihoods and pastoral subsistence across several national borders (Abu Jaber et al. 1978; Chatty 1986; 1990; Lancaster 1981).
+In September 1956 after several years of continuous skirmishing in the Homs, Hama and Aleppo, the government summoned all the major tribal leaders to Damascus.
 This was ostensibly an effort to arbitrate the conflict between the tribes and sign a 'peace' treaty.
 The occasion was also used as the first official and formally documented step in dismantling any government recognition of a population which had no fixed abode, did not receive any state services, and was not accessible to control either by police forces or security services.
-Failing in its efforts to entice Bedouin to move out of the control and orbit of their leaders, and to settle on farms in the Ma'moura, the government undertook to strip the Bedouin leadership of all power and authority.
-In 1958 the Badia was nationalised and all tribal holdings ceased to be recognised by the state, the entire area coming under 'state ownership' (Masri 1991, Rae 1999).
-With this measure the government believed it had completed the dismantling of the Bedouin tribes which had begun nearly fifty years earlier with the French neo-colonial administration.
+Failing in its efforts to entice Bedouin to move out of the control and orbit of their leaders, and to settle on farms in the Ma'mūra, the government undertook to strip the Bedouin leadership of all power and authority.
+In 1958, the bādiya was nationalized and all tribal holdings ceased to be recognized by the state, the entire area coming under 'state ownership' (Masri 1991; Rae 1999).
+With this measure, the government believed it had completed the dismantling of the Bedouin tribes which had begun nearly fifty years earlier by the French neo-colonial administration.